jhauraw/jw-com-jekyll/README.md

-# JhauraWachsman.com - Web Developer
+# JhauraWachsman.com

-You've landed on the source file repo for my blog / portfolio website.
+You've landed on the source file repo for my professional website.
 Welcome!

+I'm a Web Developer and Internet Marketer focusing on mobile first responsive design.

 I've built this website using my [Zurb Foundation for Jekyll](https://github.com/jhauraw/foundation-jekyll) blank starter site, which is built using version 4.x of [ZURB's Foundation Framework](http://foundation.zurb.com/), the [Jekyll](http://jekyllrb.com/) static site generator and [Grunt](http://gruntjs.com/) for build/deploy automation.